Have you seen the 2016 centennial gold coins yet?

 - American Silver Eagles (With Weinman Walking Liberty Design)

-Collecting modern coins that bear classic U.S. coin designs is a great way to enjoy the beautiful coinage of yesteryear while getting to buy new coins with pure silver and gold content.
+Collecting modern coins that bear classic U.S. coin designs is a great way to enjoy the beautiful coinage of yesteryear, while getting to buy new coins with pure silver and gold content.

 Therefore, bullion collectors can get more investment bang for their buck by collecting modern gold and silver coins.
 And that’s just another of the many reasons why the 2016 Liberty centennial gold coins are so popular on the market.

 It can be risky to invest money in coins.
-But if you enjoy the classic U.S. coinage of yesteryear and want to buy gold coins either for numismatic enjoyment or financial investment, then the 100th anniversary 2016 Liberty gold coins may be perfect for you and your coin collection.
+But if you enjoy the classic U.S. coinage of yesteryear and want to buy gold coins either for numismatic enjoyment or financial investment, then the 100th anniversary 2016 Liberty centennial gold coins may be perfect for you and your coin collection.

-More About Gold Liberty Coins & Silver Liberty Coins
+More About Silver & Gold Liberty Coins

 - 2016 Centennial Gold Coins Cause A Stir

-- Gold & Silver Mine: Mercury Dime A Myth?
+- Mercury Dime Is A Myth?